You are currently viewing The AI Engineering Lab Proposal

 Welcome to the AI Engineering Lab.

-You are not allowed to touch anything you build.
-Build something.
-Begin.
+You are not allowed to touch nor directly manipulate anything you build.

 The Core Idea

-The AI Engineering Lab is a hands-on environment built around one central constraint: students may design anything, but they may not physically touch anything they build.
+The AI Engineering Lab is a hands-on environment built around one central constraint: students may design anything, but they may not physically touch anything they build nor may they directly operate any mechanism that manipulates the build, no joysticks or realtime adjustments.
 They begin with purchased robots, simple tools, sensors, Arduino boards, LEGO, grippers, cameras, glue guns, fixtures, and basic fabrication equipment.
 Human hands may stock and maintain the lab.
 Pre-machined or 3D-printed parts are allowed if they enter as single solid blocks, not pre-assembled mechanisms.
-The final assembly of the product must be performed by machines, robots, or other student-created systems, untouched by human hands.
+The final assembly of the product must be performed by machines, robots, or other student-created systems, untouched, and not manipulated in real time by human hands.

 The point is not to make the work easy.
 The point is to make it engineering.
 Students must turn goals into physical systems through the cycle: Goal, Prototype, Test, Enhance.
 The cycle runs and the goal is met at every level of build from the smallest assembly to the final product.
 They learn interfaces, tolerances, feedback, sequencing, failure modes, materials, recovery, and judgment because every idea must confront the real world.